WebGL 02: "Movement and Color"

 Times are in seconds, sizes are in pixels, speeds are in pixels/second, and "forces" (really accelerations) are in pixels/(second^2).

-One of the shapes you might have seen is a blue-white circle, and you may have noticed the CIRCLE_SEGMENT_COUNT.
-Circles are relatively easy to generate programatically by creating little triangle slices, sorta like a pizza sliced CIRCLE_SEGMENT_COUNT ways.
+One of the shapes flying around in this demo is a blue-white circle, and you may have noticed the CIRCLE_SEGMENT_COUNT

-1. Each "slice" of a circle will have an angle of the full circle (2 * PI) divided by the number of slices.
+- Each "slice" of a circle will represent an angle calculated by 2π/

-2. The X coordinate of any spot on a circle with radius 1 is the cosine of the angle around the circle at that spot.
+. - The X coordinate of any spot on a circle with radius 1 is the cosine of the angle of that spot

-3. The Y coordinate of any spot on a circle with radius 1 is the sine of the angle around the circle at that spot.
+- The Y coordinate of any spot on a circle with radius 1 is the sine of the angle of that spot

 function buildCircleVertexBufferData() {